logo

 School Psychology Degree Requirements and Coursework

 Students entering a school psychology program should have a minimum GPA of 3.0, but some schools require a higher GPA to be competitive.
 A doctoral program typically takes between four and seven years to complete, while a specialist program takes around three years to complete full-time, and a master’s degree takes one to two years of full-time study to complete.
 Students in school psychology programs will learn about assessment, how to identify risk factors, consultation, mental health interventions, behavioral interventions, how to give instructional support, special education services, and crisis response.
-Sample coursework may include:
+Sample coursework includes:

 • Behavioral Disorders in Children